Strong laser fields and their power to generate controllable high-photon-number coherent-state superpositions: Quantum optical description of above-threshold ionization

 Of course, this approximation is not always valid.
 One has to guarantee that two consecutive states $\ket{j \Delta}$ and $\ket{(j+1)\Delta}$ are comparable to each other.
 Otherwise, smaller steps have to be considered in the discretization, which may not allow us to write the shift $\Delta$ as a time-independent quantity.
 A natural way of establishing such a comparison is in terms of the overlap between these two states, i.e.,

-Thus, we will restrict to values of $\lvert\Delta\rvert < 0.95$, for which the overlap between these two coherent states is bigger than $1 - e^{-1}$.
-Under these considerations, the state obtained in Eq.~\eqref{Single:ATI:discr} is given as a superposition of different coherent states, where each of them is affected by the electric field operator evaluated at time $t'$.
-Apart from this, one of the main differences of this state with respect to the one obtained through HHG, in Eq.~\eqref{Final:HHG:state}, is that in the former more than two coherent states intervene in the final superposition, depending on the number of half-cycles $\mathcal{N}$.
+Thus, we will restrict to values of $\lvert\Delta\rvert < 0.95$, for which the overlap between these two coherent-states is bigger than $1 - e^{-1}$.
+Under these considerations, the state obtained in Eq.~\eqref{Single:ATI:discr} is given as a superposition of different coherent-states, where each of them is affected by the electric field operator evaluated at time $t'$.
+Apart from this, one of the main differences of this state with respect to the one obtained through HHG, in Eq.~\eqref{eq:HHG:catstate:}, is that in the former more than two coherent-states intervene in the final superposition, depending on the number of half-cycles $\mathcal{N}$.

-In Eq.~\eqref{Single:ATI:discr}, each of these coherent states is weighted by the quantum optical version of the ATI spectrum taken at every half-cycle of the field.
+In Eq.~\eqref{Single:ATI:discr}, each of these coherent-states is weighted by the quantum optical version of the ATI spectrum taken at every half-cycle of the field.
 This can be seen more clearly if, assuming a linearly polarized field, we substitute Eq.~\eqref{E:field:operator} with the considered approximations in Eq.~\eqref{Single:ATI:discr}

 where

 In this last expression $\hat{X}$ is the position coordinate operator affecting the electron, $\hat{U}_\text{sc}(t)$ is the time evolution operator of the semiclassical Hamiltonian appearing in Eq.~\eqref{Sc:Sch:eq}, and $\ket{\psi_\text{sc}(t)}=U_\text{sc}(t)\ket{\text{g}}$ is the ground state of the electron evolved with the previous propagator.
 Furthermore, we have conditioned over kinetic energies that satisfy ${\bf v} = {\bf p} - (e/c)\boldsymbol{A}_L(t_0)$.
 Under the strong field assumptions, we can write the previous matrix element as